Alieltahan/wuRather/README.md

 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
-    ├── components.js # container for all the components.
+    ├── components # container for all the components.
         ├── LoginPage.js #
             ├── NavBar.js #
                 └──  NavItem.js #